ramzigz/node-express-starter/README.md

 how it works, or perhaps you are lost and confused while reading the code, I hope it provides some guidance to you.

-### How do I use Socket.io with react-native-starter?
+### How do I use Socket.io with node-express-starter?
 First, you need to install socket.io:
 ```js
 npm install socket.io